 Following good practice in research and industrial labs, all entries should be legible, written in pen and if you make a mistake, just draw a line through the entry.
-There are some really good housekeeping tips on keeping practical books at colinpurrington.com/tips/academic/labnotebooks.
+Practical books MUST NOT be removed from the practical labs.

 There is a prize of £250 for the best overall performance in Part I practicals awarded by Tata Steel.